 Science-Themed Language Arts

-The Arrow is the monthly digital product that features copywork and dictation passages from a specific read aloud novel.
-It’s designed for children ages 8-11 and is an indispensable tool for parents who want to teach language arts in a natural, literature-bathed context.
+Brave Writer’s mechanics and literature guides are digital products that feature copywork and dictation passages from specific read aloud novels.
+The guides are indispensable tools for parents who want to teach language arts in a natural, literature-bathed context.

 A girl.
 An iguana.
 An island.
 And e-mail.
 Meet Nim–a modern-day Robinson Crusoe!
 She can chop down bananas with a machete, climb tall palm trees, and start a fire with a piece of glass.
 So she’s not afraid when her scientist dad sails off to study plankton for three days, leaving her alone on their island.
 Besides, it’s not as if no one’s looking after her–she’s got a sea lion to mother her and an iguana for comic relief.
 She also has an interesting new e-mail pal.
 But when her father’s cell-phone calls stop coming and disaster seems near, Nim has to be stronger and braver than she’s ever been before. —Amazon

 Readers today are still fascinated by “Nat,” an eighteenth-century nautical wonder and mathematical wizard.
 Nathaniel Bowditch grew up in a sailor’s world—Salem in the early days, when tall-masted ships from foreign ports crowded the wharves.
 But Nat didn’t promise to have the makings of a sailor; he was too physically small.
 Nat may have been slight of build, but no one guessed that he had the persistence and determination to master sea navigation in the days when men sailed only by “log, lead, and lookout.” —Amazon